background

 • Equity Contribution = Purchase Price – Total Debt

-The levered cash flow is the rental income generated by a property after deducting the annual debt service, but before income taxes.
-The equity contribution is the cash investment (or “down payment”) required by the investor for the real estate transaction to close.
+The levered cash flow is the rental income a property generates after deducting the annual debt service but before income taxes.
+The equity contribution is the cash investment (or “down payment”) the investor needs to close the real estate transaction.

 The cash yield can determine the return earned on an equity investment on a rolling basis, where the percentage return fluctuates over time in tandem with the cash flow generated.